FAQs

 How do I get started?

-We’ll start our work together with a phone consultation to ensure my experience is a match for your child’s concern.
+We’ll start our work together with a phone consultation to ensure you’re being matched to the right clinician for your child’s concern.
 Prior to booking our first session, you’ll be asked to fill out an intake form for your child, so that we can gain a better understanding of your history and specific treatment needs.
 Following that, caregivers can schedule an online or in-person intake session (without children) allowing you some time to cover what it is that has brought you to seek therapy for your child at this time, as well as, to review pertinent history and gain a clear understanding for treatment planning.
+Lastly, once the parent intake session is complete, you may book your child’s first session.

-Why do you use play-, synergetic or expressive therapy with kids?
+Why do you use play-, synergetic or expressive therapy with children 4-12?

 Evidence shows that play, expressive and synergetic play therapy: